CNMAT/OpenSoundControl.org/spec-1_0.md

 synchronization.

-When a received OSC Packet contains only a single OSC Message, the OSC Server should invoke the correponding OSC Methods immediately, i.e., as soon as possible after receipt of the packet.
+When a received OSC Packet contains only a single OSC Message, the OSC Server should invoke the corresponding OSC Methods immediately, i.e., as soon as possible after receipt of the packet.
 Otherwise a received OSC Packet contains an OSC Bundle, in which case the OSC Bundle's OSC Time Tag determines when the OSC Bundle's OSC Messages' corresponding OSC